liyoke/Gemini-CLI-2-API/README-EN.md

     *   As the project's commander-in-chief, it is responsible for starting and managing the entire HTTP service, parsing command-line arguments, and loading all configurations.

 *   **`src/adapter.js`**: 🔌 **Service Adapter**
-    *   Adopts the classic adapter pattern to create a unified interface for each AI service (Gemini, OpenAI, Claude).
+    *   Adopts the classic adapter pattern to create a unified interface for each AI service (Gemini, OpenAI).
 No matter how the backend service changes, the calling method remains consistent for the main service.

 *   **`src/provider-strategies.js`**: 🎯 **Provider Strategy Pattern**
-    *   We have defined a set of strategies for each API protocol (such as OpenAI, Gemini, Claude).
+    *   We have defined a set of strategies for each API protocol (such as OpenAI, Gemini).
 This set of strategies accurately handles all the details under that protocol, such as request parsing, response formatting, and model name extraction, ensuring perfect conversion between protocols.

 *   **`src/convert.js`**: 🔄 **Format Conversion Center**
     *   This is the core of the magic that makes "everything OpenAI-compatible."
 It is responsible for accurate and lossless data conversion between different API protocol formats.